 3. Add bling with a theme

 Themes are an effective way to generate enthusiasm for your reunion and coordinate food, attire, decorations and activities.
 Our family did an All-American theme in 2003, with red, white and blue attire; picnic classics (hamburgers, hot dogs, potato salad); and musical chairs set to patriotic tunes.
 Other easy themes include back to school, Christmas in July, country and western, New Year’s Eve, pajama party and toga party.
 Decade-based themes—’50s, ’60s, ’70s, ’80s—also work well, as do those associated with an anniversary (the 25th annual reunion; your grandparents’ 50th wedding anniversary).
 Themes with an ethnic flair, such as Hawaiian, Irish or Mexican, can help you incorporate your family’s heritage, as would a theme celebrating your Civil War ancestor or Grandpa’s WWII service.
-Find more theme ideas here.
+Find more theme ideas on Family-Reunion.com.

 Announce the theme well in advance so everyone can design their costumes and your committee can coordinate food, decorations and activities.
 Try to stick with themes that aren’t too elaborate so family members can use what they have around the house or buy cheaply at party stores or the local dollar store.